JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 | 1.8.0          | 6.8.3 – 7.3.3                            | 4.1.3 – 7.2.1                                         |
 | 1.7.20         | 6.7.1 – 7.1.1                            | 3.6.4 – 7.0.4                                         |

-> Latest Gradle and AGP versions should generally work without issues.
+> You can also use Gradle and AGP versions up to the latest releases, but if you do, keep in mind that you might encounter
+> deprecation warnings or some new features might not work.
 >
 {type="note"}